Welcome to the Governor section of the website.

 Mrs Kelly Harris-Whittle Co-opted Governor [Emergency Plan Governor]

-Ms Karen Davies Co-opted Governor [PSHE / Inclusion Governor]
+Ms Karen Davies Co-opted Governor [PSHE / Inclusion, Safeguarding Governor]

-Mrs Hayley Gilbert Co-opted Governor [ Literacty Co-Link Gov from Sept 17]
+Mrs Hayley Gilbert Co-opted Governor [ Literacy Co-Link Gov from Sept 17]

 Mr Jim Silver Local Authority Governor [Health & Safety Gov]